whackamadoodle3000/HowToProgramming/README.md

 	- To put pressure in forward channel `doubleSolenoid.set(DoubleSolenoid.Value.kForward);`
 	- To put pressure in reverse channel `doubleSolenoid.set(DoubleSolenoid.Value.kReverse);`
 ### Use a Compressor
+**Compressors are used for compressing air.
+They are need for any pneumatics, as they need air at a high pressure to function.**
 - To import `import edu.wpi.first.wpilibj.Compressor;`
 - To initialize `Compressor c = new Compressor(40);`
 - To control